-BCE Rating Food: Very Good Service: Good Ambiance: Good Price: Reasonable
+BCE Rating Food: Good Service: Excellent Ambiance: N/A Price: $

 While dining rooms across Pennsylvania were ordered to close through January 4, Berks County Eats continued to support local restaurants through takeout.
 During our 12 Days of Takeout, we visited 12 local eateries in 12 days between December 23 and January 3.
 Follow along below, and be sure to join the conversation by using #BerksCountyEats and #BerksCountyEatsTAKEOUT on Instagram and Facebook.